Bunce Island: History

 Bunce Island was abandoned until the mid-1740s.
 It was later operated by the London-based firm Grant, Oswald & Company, founded by Scottish merchants Richard Oswald and Alexander Grant, who took over in 1748.
-In 1773 Henry Smeathman, a Swedish botanist visited the island and recorded how 6 members of the Company played golf on the island, "attended by African caddies, draped in loincloths of a tartan design made from wool that had been woven in one of the partners' industrial ventures, a wool factory near Glasgow."

-In 1785 Bunce and a number of other dependent islands were conveyed to the company of John and Alexander Anderson.
-Throughout the late 18th century, it was a highly profitable enterprise.
+In 1785 Bunce and a number of other dependent islands were conveyed to the company of John and Alexander Anderson.Throughout the late 18th century, it was a highly profitable enterprise.
 During the second half of the eighteenth century, the companies sent thousands of slaves from Bunce Island to plantations on the British and French colonies in the West Indies, and to Britain's North American colonies.

 Bance Island House, the headquarters building where the Chief Agent lived with his senior officers, was at the centre of the castle.
 Immediately behind it was the open-air slave yard, which was divided between a large area for men and a smaller one for women and children.
 Remnants of two watchtowers, a fortification with places for eight cannons, and a gunpowder magazine remain standing.
 Some of the cannons bear the royal cypher of King George III.
 At the south end of the island, several inscribed tombstones mark the graves of slave traders, slave ship captains, and the foreman of African workers.